Completed

 Important Reader Advisory

 Vehicle production and delivery metrics provide an incomplete view of Tesla’s profitability and financial health.
 Final Q3 results will reflect variables such as average selling price, cost of sales, and foreign exchange impacts.
-The market should await the full financial disclosures scheduled for October 22 for a comprehensive assessment.[1]
+Investors are closely watching as equity futures rise ahead of the Q3 earnings magnificent seven reports from Tesla and other Magnificent Seven companies.
+The market should await the full financial disclosures scheduled for October 22 for a comprehensive assessment.

 Moreover, future Tesla performance faces risks from competition, subsidy changes, and ambitious product rollouts.
 These factors could affect sales momentum and margins beyond this quarter.[5][20][19]